 Benefit from Customized Language Classes, Volunteer Work, and a Homestay

-During May through July of 2005 I participated in a program located in Cochabamba, Bolivia run by Lee Cridland and Javier Molina.
+During May through July I participated in a program located in Cochabamba, Bolivia run by Lee Cridland and Javier Molina.
 Voluntarios Bolivia is a personalized combination of Spanish language classes, volunteer work, and homestay with a local family.
 Working with Voluntarios Bolivia gave me the opportunity to learn far more about the culture and people of the country than I could have otherwise.

 The language classes at Voluntarios Bolivia are customized to your level and are either small groups (less than four students) or one-on-one.
 The teachers team-teach; one focuses more on conversation and the other on grammar and structural concepts.

 The goal of the language program is not just to teach you Spanish to communicate but also to help you understand the cultural context.
 Often lessons consisted of discussions of current political issues or trips to the market.

 While in Cochabamba I stayed with a wonderful Bolivian family that treated me as one of their own children.
 We had meals together, went to el campo on the weekends, and I quickly became a member of the family.
 My Spanish improved rapidly thanks to the total immersion experience.
 My family was always patient but gently pushed me to get beyond feelings of shyness in order to learn as much Spanish as I could.
 They also had a strong connection to the rural village where the mother was from and taught me about the struggles and political success of the campesinos and the movement for Indigenous rights in general.